silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ln -sf /usr/share/zoneinfo/Region/City /etc/localtime
 * hwclock --systohc

-# 10.Setting the hostname
+# 9.Setting the hostname

 * hostnamectl set-hostname myhostname

-# 11.Setting locales:
+# 10.Setting locales:

-* localectl set-locale LANG=en_US.UTF-8
-* locale-gen
 # A proper way to do it is to find this lines en_US.UTF-8 in locale.gen file and uncomment them:
 * nano /etc/locale.gen
 * locale-gen
-# For specific settings you can also use the uncomment the required locales method by editing the locale file itself
-# To change or add settings to the generated locale file
-# As root:

-* nano /etc/locale.conf

-# As user:
-* sudo nano /etc/locale.conf

-# 12.Adding a main user:
+# 11.Adding a main user:

 * useradd -g users -G power,storage,wheel -m test

-# 13.Assigning passwords for root and main user
+# 12.Assigning passwords for root and main user

 # Password for root: